 Pelvic ultrasound exams are also used to monitor the health and development of an embryo or fetus during pregnancy.
 See the Obstetrical Ultrasound page for more information.

 Ultrasound examinations can help diagnose symptoms experienced by women such as:

 - abnormal vaginal bleeding

 - other menstrual problems

-A transvaginal ultrasound is usually performed to view the endometrium, the lining of the uterus, and the ovaries.
-Transvaginal ultrasound also provides a good way to evaluate the muscular walls of the uterus, called the myometrium.
+A transvaginal ultrasound is usually performed to view the endometrium (the lining of the uterus) and the ovaries.
+Transvaginal ultrasound also evaluates the myometrium (muscular walls of the uterus).
 Sonohysterography allows for a more in-depth investigation of the uterine cavity.
 Three-dimensional (3-D) ultrasound permits evaluation of the uterus and ovaries in planes that cannot be imaged directly.
 These exams are typically performed to detect:

 - uterine anomalies

 - cancer, especially in patients with abnormal uterine bleeding